ES0R/frequency_analysis/README.md

 This repo has the code to host a `Streamlit` app for visualizing frequency analysis.
 The app is hosted a static IP address where the hostdevice is a raspberry pi.

+Software from `olliw STorM32BGC NT` is being used in this project.
+Specfically, the ``NTLoggerTool``.

 ## Usage

 Simply drag and drop your binary NT-log file for data visualization.
 The following plots will be generated: